jolle11/Find-Your-HSL/README.md

 There will be different options to change the fields:

--   By changing the text field.
+-   By directly typing.
 -   **?** By scrolling with the scrollwheel.
 -   **?** By clicking and dropping up and down.
 -   **?** By using up and down arrows while the text field is selected.

+Color will change while performing the action.

 There will also be: